-- 1.1 The meteorological instruments used at an aerodrome should be situated in such a way as to supply data which are representative of the area for which the measurements are required. - 1.2 Meteorological instruments at aeronautical meteorological stations should be exposed, operated and maintained in accordance with the practices, procedures and specifications promulgated by the World Meteorological Organization (WMO). - The observers at an aerodrome should be located, in as far as is practicable, so as to supply data 1.3 which are representative of the area for which the observations are required. - Where automated equipment forms part of an integrated semi-automatic observing system, displays 1.4 of data which are made available to the local air traffic services units should be a subset of and displayed parallel to those available in the local meteorological service unit.
+1.2 It is recommended that Meteorological instruments at aeronautical meteorological stations should be exposed, operated and maintained in accordance with the practices, procedures and specifications promulgated by the World Meteorological Organization (WMO).

+1.3 It is recommended that the observers at an aerodrome should be located, in so far as is practicable, so as to supply data which are representative of the area for which the observations are required.

+1.4 It is recommended that where automated equipment forms part of an integrated semi-automatic observing system, displays of data which are made available to the local air traffic services units should be a subset of and displayed parallel to those available in the local meteorological service unit.
 In those displays, each meteorological element should be annotated to identify, as appropriate, the locations for which the element is representative.